905ok/happening-ui/README.md

 If you have no idea what is this all about, it's from a game called [Manyland][ml].

 ## Appendix
-List of words that aren't allowed in automation types (regardless of lettercase):
+List of words that aren't allowed in automation types regardless of lettercase (probably still incomplete):
+- addeventlistener
+- alert
+- blob
+- eval
+- fetch
+- file
+- localstorage
+- postmessage
+- removeeventlistener
+- sessionstorage
+- setinterval
+- settimeout
+- url
+- use strict
+- usestrict
 - window
+- worker

 [mdc]: https://discord.gg/zgjnWrAbTJ
     "Manyland Development Committee Discord Server"